-In this sequel to Red Cliff, first minister Cao Cao convinces Emperor Han to initiate a battle against the two Kingdoms of Xu and Wu, who have become allied forces, against all ...
+In this sequel to Red Cliff, Chancellor Cao Cao convinces Emperor Xian of the Han to initiate a battle against the two Kingdoms of Shu and Wu, who have become allied forces, against all ...

 It's a heroic tale of three blood brothers and their struggle in the midst of war and political upheaval.
 It is based on "The Assassination of Ma," a Qing Dynasty (1644-1911) story about ...
 See full summary »

-His country torn asunder by civil war, Zhao, a common man heeds the call of duty and from the humblest of roots rises through the ranks on wings of courage and cunning to command an ...
+His country torn asunder by civil war, Zhao Zilong, a common man heeds the call of duty and from the humblest of roots rises through the ranks on wings of courage and cunning to command an ...
 See full summary »

 17 of 20 people found this review helpful.